 3g) What support is available for improving the emotional and social development of pupils with special educational needs?

 East Durham College is committed to supporting all aspects of a learners emotional and social development.
 Learners may undertake personal and social development units as part of their programme of study.

 Students in Foundation learning undertake travel training and visit local shopping areas to experience social eating and develop key social skills.
-Learners in the Derwent provision attend the North East Autism Society shop regularly to gain valuable work experience and life skills.

 The Transitional Development team are a unique provision set up to provide support and guidance to help young people who are unable to remain in the school environment.
 Intense support is given around behaviour, responsibility, social & emotional management.

 Learners who require specific medicines during the course of their day can leave these medicines in the care of staff who will ensure they are available as necessary as communicated by parents/carers.